 Summer Teacher Training

-To prepare for the Statewide decentralization plans and help formulate the common goals and high expectations of the Northwest Unified Schools, the Foundation proposes to bring together all the principals and teachers from the Northwest public elementary and secondary schools to undergo a week-long leadership development workshop.
-Participants will learn the essentials of educational leadership, curriculum design, instructional improvement, staff development programs, team leadership, and other areas of leadership.
-The principals will have opportunities to plan the academic year to ensure common goals and strategies are met.
-The Foundation will work closely with other non-governmental education organizations, Northwest municipal, state, and national leadership, and other funding stakeholders for planning, funding, and implementation of the Northwest Educators Conference.
+To help improve public education in the Northwest Unified Schools, the Fanapi Foundation planned and implemented the Northwest Educators Summer Training (NEST) program at Xavier High School.
+NEST brought together all the principals and teachers from the Northwest public elementary and secondary schools to undergo a week-long leadership development workshop.
+Participants learned the essentials of educational leadership, curriculum design, instructional improvement, staff development programs, team leadership, and other areas of leadership.
+The principals were trained to plan the academic year to ensure common goals and strategies are met.
+The Foundation worked closely with other non-governmental education organizations, Northwest municipal, state, and national leadership, and other funding stakeholders for planning, funding, and implementation of the Northwest Educators Institute.
+Learn more>

-Until the Northwest Unified Schools are fully staffed with fully certified and trained local teachers, the Foundation will recruit college graduates from Fanapi citizens living abroad and from Jesuit institutions in the United States to dedicate one year of volunteer teaching in the outer island schools.
+Until the Northwest Unified Schools are fully staffed with fully certified and trained local teachers, the Foundation will help recruit college graduates from Fanapi citizens living abroad and from college institutions in the United States to dedicate 1-2 years of teaching in the outer island schools.
 American volunteers will live with local host families and engage in cross-cultural learning opportunities such as canoe-building and other local crafts while teaching.